Edinburgh Garden Landscaping

 In practical terms, the effects of warm and cool lighting can be utilised to guide visitors through a garden or landscape.
 Warm lights may be strategically placed to illuminate paths or sitting areas, inviting interaction and comfort.
 Cool lights can be used to accentuate focal points, such as sculptures or unique plants, drawing attention and creating a dynamic visual experience.
 By carefully balancing these two temperature types, landscape designers can orchestrate a visually pleasing and engaging environment that transforms throughout the day and night.

-Warm lighting tends to have a yellow or orange hue, creating a cosy and inviting environment, whereas cool lighting has a bluish tint, often used for a more modern or dramatic effect.
-The choice depends on the desired mood and emphasis in the landscape.
+nt, whereas cool lighting has a bluish tint, often used for a more modern or dramatic effect.
+The choice depends on the desired mood and emphasis in the landscape. .

 Shadows can create depth and dimension in a landscape, highlighting certain features like plants or architectural elements.
 Strategically placed lighting can accentuate shadows, adding visual interest and texture to the overall design.